axlemn/plot-.xyz/README.md

 After installation, run either

-    $ update_xyz FILENAME [-n]
+    $ update_xyz FILENAME [FLAGS]

 or

     $ watch_for_xyz [/dir/to/watch]

 By default watch\_for\_xyz watches your working directory.

-Adding the -n flag to the end of update\_xyz will not run feff or ifeffit, only matplotlib.
+    Flags for update_xyz:
+    -m will skip displaying output graphs.
+    -e will use only paths from atoms nearby the center_of_mass -n will avoid re-calculating paths in feff, i.e. assumes that the file is already up-to-date and skips straight to calculating the average chi(k) and graphing

 How to Obtain
 ===========